If you're reading this, you're probably missing out on $500,000.

 We're aiming for the top 80% – 100% of that range.
 That's what we're going to bring with us into the interview.
 In the case of our Product Manager at Facebook, it would be $168,000 – $210,000.

 A recent study by Daniel Ames, a neuroscientist at Columbia, found that job applicants who shared a range received higher salaries than those who offered a specific number.
 Employers also had a tendency to come back on the lower end of the range.

 For that reason, you're going to want to share what's called a “Bolstering Range” where the numbers on the lower end of the range are closer to your target salary.

 Pro Tip: Don't use round numbers when giving a specific figure in your negotiation.
 Instead of saying you want $90,000, tell them you've done the math and you'd be comfortable with $91,650.
 Research at Columbia shows that candidates using precise numbers land higher salaries vs. those who used round numbers.

-Now when a recruiter asks you for a number, you’re able to give them that 80% – 100% range or the specific 85% figure (depending on the context of the question).
+Now when a recruiter asks you for a number, you're able to give them your range (which should sit within that 80% – 100% range you found above).

 This strategy will also be your approach to answering if a company forces you into naming your price.